Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Introduction

-Best Greek Islands for Travelers with Disabilities – Generally, the landscape of Greece (both mainland and islands) is not friendly for disabled or people with kinetic problems.
+Generally, the landscape of Greece (both mainland and islands) is not friendly for the disabled or people with kinetic problems.
 The country is hilly and mountainous, even the islands.
-Many settlements were actually perched on the slopes of a hill for protection against enemies in the Medieval times.
-In fact, the term acropolis means “the highest spot in the town”, as this is where the castles and temples were constructed.
-Many modern towns are built around the ancient acropolis, like Athens, on the slopes of hills like most Choras in Cyclades islands or on the edge of cliffs, like the caldera villages of Santorini.
+Many settlements were perched on the slopes of a hill for protection against enemies in Medieval times.
+The term acropolis means “the highest spot in the town,” as this is where the castles and temples were constructed.
+Many modern towns are built around the ancient acropolis, like Athens, on the slopes of hills like most Choras in Cyclades islands, or on the edge of cliffs, like the caldera villages of Santorini.
 This landscape is certainly not convenient for disabled travel in Greece.

 Best Greek Islands for Travelers with Disabilities